-Shane Dawson Wants To Take Fans Inside “The Mind Of Jake Paul” In New YouTube Series
+Shane Dawson Wants To Take Fans Inside ‘The Mind Of Jake Paul’ In New YouTube Series

 — Shane Dawson (@shanedawson) July 12, 2018

-Shane Dawson has just previously wrapped on another docu-series for YouTube personality and beauty guru Jeffree Star, “The Secret Life of Jeffree Star”.
+Shane Dawson just previously wrapped up another docu-series for YouTube personality and beauty guru Jeffree Star, “The Secret Life of Jeffree Star.”
 The series got a lot of positive reception on social media.
-The first episode of the project has the most views out of any Shane Dawson content with over 23 million views.
-Dawson had also filmed a docu-series on Tana Mongeau, who faced backlash for her self-promoting “TanaCon”.
-The event, as reported by NY Mag, was a spectacle of outlandish disappointment for fans of the YouTuber who had attended.
+The first episode of the project has the most views out of any of Shane Dawson’s content with over 23 million views.
+Dawson had also filmed a docu-series on Tana Mongeau, who faced backlash for her self-promoting “TanaCon.”
+The event, as reported by New York Magazine, was a spectacle of outlandish disappointment for fans of the YouTuber who had attended.

 Shane Dawson’s YouTube account has over 8 million subscribers.
 The YouTuber has filmed everything from in-depth conspiracy videos to silly pranks.
-His Instagram almost has 8 million followers as well and he mainly uses that platform to market his content and share his life.
+His Instagram almost has 8 million followers as well, and he mainly uses that platform to market his content and share his life.

-The Jake Paul docuseries is set to be released on Youtube September 25.
+The Jake Paul docuseries is set to be released to YouTube on September 25.
 Jake Paul has over 17 million subscribers and is expected to gain more exposure from Shane Dawson’s channel.

 On Perez Hilton’s YouTube channel, Shane Dawson explained the new docuseries by writing, “the subject isn’t just Jake Paul.
-The subject is much much darker. and something you probably have dealt with with some of your ex friends,” Out reports.
+The subject is much much darker, and something you probably have dealt with with some of your ex friends,” Out reports.